 In India ragi is a popular first food for babies.
 This millet is a powerhouse of nutrients and adds that extra nutrient boost to a child’s diet plan.
 In this post let us look at popular ragi recipes for babies and toddlers.

 Ragi (finger millet) can be called as an Indian superfood.
 Not only does it have a mild flavor which makes it easy to incorporate into many dishes, it contains many nutrients that are needed by growing children.

-- Ragi is a rich source of calcium.
+- Ragi is a rich source of calcium for kids.
 Approximately 344mg of calcium/100gms

 - Good source of fibre.